QtonSolutions/sessh/README.md

 ## Installation
 ### macOS
-1. Download the latest release from the [releases](https://github.com/QtonSolutions/sessh/releases/) page.
+1. Download the latest release from the [releases](https://github.com/QtonSolutions/sessh/releases/) page and uncompress it.
 2. Set the execute bit on the file: `$ chmod +x /path/to/sessh`
-3. Move the file to `/usr/local/bin`
+3. Move the file to `/usr/local/bin/sessh`

 ## Usage
 ### Quick start